OpenSSH key management

 This document provides an overview of how to use these tools on Windows to begin using key authentication with SSH.
 If you are unfamiliar with SSH key management, we strongly recommend you review NIST document IR 7966 titled "Security of Interactive and Automated Access Management Using Secure Shell (SSH)."

 Key pairs refer to the public and private key files that are used by certain authentication protocols.

-When using key authentication with an SSH server, the SSH server and client compare the public key for username provided against the private key.
-If the public key cannot be validated against the client-side private key, authentication fails.
+When using key authentication with an SSH server, the SSH server and client compare the public keys for username provided against the private key.
+If the server-side public key cannot be validated against the client-side private key, authentication fails.

 Multi-factor authentication may be implemented with key pairs by requiring that a passphrase be supplied when the key pair is generated (see key generation below).
 During authentication the user is prompted for the passphrase, which is used along with the presence of the private key on the SSH client to authenticate the user.

 Public keys have specific ACL requirements that, on Windows, equate to only allowing access to administrators and System.
 To make this easier,

 - The OpenSSHUtils PowerShell module has been created to set the key ACLs properly, and should be installed on the server